 - It will not help you reinstate a suspended driver’s license under California Penal Code (CPC) §1203.4.

 The DUI will still count against you as a past offense if you get another DUI within ten years.
-Even with these limits, expunging your DUI is a powerful step.
-It can put you back on a level playing field with other candidates when applying for jobs and get your career and life back on track.
+Even with these limits, expunging your DUI is a decisive step.

 Eligibility for Expunging a DUI from Your Record